 Bruxism Mouth Guard

-Because Botox and Juvederm relax muscles, Dr. Endres can use it for migraine relief or the treatment of jaw pain caused by conditions such as TMD (temporomandibular joint disorder).
-If you experience chronic pain, we know how it can disrupt your life.
-Dermal filler treatments may help manage that pain, and we are happy to be able to offer this alternative treatment for TMD and its associated pains and headaches.
+Because Botox and Juvéderm relax muscles, Dr. Endres can use it for migraine relief or the treatment of jaw pain caused by conditions such as TMD (temporomandibular joint disorder).
+A quick Botox or Juvéderm injection can potentially stop your jaw pain and prevent any future TMD problems!

 Benefits of TMD/TMJ Treatment